marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_7/A-UnderstandThreads.md

 ### Real World Scenario - Creating Unordered Stream ###

 - All of the streams wich which you have been working are considered ordered by default.
-- It is possible to create an unordered stream from an ordered stream, similiar to how you create a parallel stream from a serial stream.
+- It is possible to create an unordered stream from an ordered stream, similar to how you create a parallel stream from a serial stream.

 ```java